 Encinitas is located in San Diego County in southern California, about a two-hour drive south of Los Angeles, and about a 30-minute drive north from the city of San Diego.

-The cluster of beach-y towns along the northern San Diego coast is appropriately dubbed “North County.”
-North County stretches about twenty-five miles from Del Mar to Oceanside and includes (along the coast from south to north) Del Mar, Solana Beach, Cardiff-by-the-Sea, Encinitas, Leucadia, Carlsbad, and Oceanside.
+The cluster of beach towns along the northern San Diego coast is appropriately dubbed “North County.”
+North County stretches about twenty-five miles from Del Mar to Oceanside and includes (from south to north along the coast) Del Mar, Solana Beach, Cardiff-by-the-Sea, Encinitas, Leucadia, Carlsbad, and Oceanside.

 • IN FIVE ADJECTIVES •